OpenWealth/OpenWealth/CustodyServices/Docs/TypesAndImplementationGuideline.md

 - Accumulation

 Funds related event in which the income (for example accumulation units) that accrues during an accounting period is retained within the fund instead of being paid away to investors.
 The retained income is nonetheless deemed to have been distributed to investors for tax purposes.
-The movements typicall< consist of a gross cash credit (type=cash), a debit withholding or reclaimable tax and a reinvested amount.
+The movements typically consist of a gross cash credit (type=cash), a debit withholding or reclaimable tax and a reinvested amount.
 This results in a net zero posting amount - no actual movement on the account occurs.
 Triggering instrument must be set.

+### 4 - Index

-### Commodity
+### 5 - Commodity

 TBD

-### Option
+### 6 - Option

 - Exercise

-### Future
+### 7 - Future

 - Margin payment

-### FX Forward
+### 8 - FX Forward

 A currency forward is a binding contract in the foreign exchange market that locks in the exchange rate for the purchase or sale of a currency on a future date.
 A currency forward is essentially a customizable hedging tool that does not involve an upfront margin payment.